-What Makes a Class A Motorhome Great for Full-Time Living?
+What Makes a Class A Motorhome Ideal for Full-Time Living?

 Several reasons make living in a motorhome full-time a cozier idea than renting or buying a house.
-These benefits range from the freedom of choosing where you live and the ability to pack up at any time to the lack of a need to pay off a large mortgage.
-Class A motorhomes are also more spacious and ideal than any of the other classes.
+Benefits range from the freedom of choosing where you live and the ability to pack up at any time to discover somewhere new, to not having the burden of a large mortgage hanging over your head.

 Class A motorhomes are often the larger of all the types of RVs available and offer more living space.
 This makes it more comparable to a small apartment as you’ll have a bedroom area, a small kitchenette, and even a lounge space.
-Additionally, many of the best Class A motorhomes for a full-time living have an outdoor TV that’s ideal for when you have a lot of company.
+Additionally, many of the best Class A motorhomes for a full-time living have an outdoor setting including awnings, TV, decking with a full barbecue set up etc.

 Freedom to Travel